 For the purposes of this article, we’ll assume that all the external factors are equal.
 If that is the case then transfer rate is essentially the speed at which the storage controller can move a contiguous data block through the storage software to the storage media.
 It is typically measured in MB/s and a high transfer rate is important, especially for workloads that are sequential in nature.

-IOPS however are different; they are measured as an integer number.
+IOPS, however, are different; they are measured as an integer number.
 It refers to the maximum number of reads and writes to non-contiguous storage locations.
 These operations are typically dominated by seek time, or the time it takes a disk drive to position its read/write heads to the correct location.
-Because this positioning of heads is so time consuming, the importance of storage controller CPU power and the efficiency of storage software are greatly minimized in a hard disk array.
-Flash arrays virtually eliminate seek time from consideration and as such they make the other variables like power of the storage controller and efficiency of the storage software far more important.
+Because this positioning of heads is so time-consuming, the importance of storage controller CPU power and the efficiency of storage software are greatly minimized in a hard disk array.
+Flash arrays virtually eliminate seek time from consideration and as such, they make the other variables like the power of the storage controller and efficiency of the storage software far more important.
 The storage controller and storage software can no longer hide behind the bad performance of the hard drive.
 Flash exposes them for what they are.

 Do IOPS Matter? – Simple Answer, No